 Shoes are the foundation of every man’s wardrobe.
 Whether you track down the latest cult items or stick to an array of basics with your everyday dressing, you could still be missing some essential types of shoes in your footwear arsenal.
 Why just have that one pair of smart shoes and one pair of trainers?
 Options are never a bad thing.
 If you buy into the fashion zeitgeist or not, let us take you through the fundamental styles, outlining their distinctive characteristics and decoding when they should be worn and how.
 This is your one-stop shop guide to all things footwear, so pay attention.
 You’ll thank us afterwards.

-The Oxford was once the shoe a man would buy himself for his first job, back in the bygone days of yore before smart casual dress became a thing at work.
+The Oxford shoe was once the shoe a man would buy himself for his first job, back in the bygone days of yore before smart-casual dress became a thing at work.
 Most versatile in black leather, the Oxford is the perennial shape to serve formal dress codes from weddings to black-tie events.
-Whatever the occasion, Oxfords are a certified fail-safe for all those last minute engagements.
+Whatever the occasion, Oxfords are a certified fail-safe for all those last-minute engagements.
 It’s a no-brainer.

 Derbies and Oxfords are often confused with each other, but the Derby shoe teeters between formal and smart-casual.
 It’s the ideal shoe to dress up a pair of jeans.
 Think of it as the cool nephew to its more formal counterpart.
 Characterised by the laces being sewn on top of the vamp (called ‘open lacing’, which adds more space), derbies add a touch of rebellion when paired suiting for all aspiring style mavericks.